Security Headers

 Default Value

-Section titled “Modern Approach”Instead of relying on X-XSS-Protection, use a strong Content Security Policy:
+Section titled “Modern Approach”Instead of relying on X-XSS-Protection, use a strong Content Security Policy.
+Modern browsers rely on CSP instead.

 Section titled “Strict-Transport-Security (HSTS)”Forces browsers to only connect via HTTPS, preventing protocol downgrade attacks.